teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

     carry a detached core-derived principal and `data.quotes.write` exposes only bounded add/delete operations.
 Mutations require policy `on`; no package, quote command or live data adopts the capability yet.
+15. **MB754 — reversible mixed quote commands:** complete. `q` and `quote` join `quotes-v3` behind the saved-handler bridge.
+Parity reads remain bounded, visible recalls use one explicit write operation, `observe` suppresses all v3 mutations, and the package remains inactive by default.

-The next quote milestone can evaluate reversible `q`/`quote` adoption against this inert write gate.
-Only if operational evidence justifies it should a distinct reviewed path consider automatic remediation; manual containment remains reversible and exact.
+The next step is supervised observe-first evidence on one development channel, followed by an explicit promotion decision.
+Only if operational evidence justifies it should a distinct reviewed path consider automatic remediation;
+manual containment remains reversible and exact.

 ## Extraction order